Marguerite Alacoque was born in 1647 in Burgundy and became

 projects something like Iago's self-protective scorn onto the

-finds the "infliction" seriously annoying.
+In fact, he finds it seriously annoying.

 The thought of birds pecking at hearts leads him into yet